tyhouch/tylerhouchin-dot-com/content/blogs/why-is-china-flooding-the-world-with-free-ai.md

 ### *Chips*

 China is still under US chip export controls and can't (easily) get the best Nvidia GPUs.
 So Chinese companies optimized their models to run on Huawei Ascend chips.
-DeepSeek V3.2 launched with first-day support for Huawei's CANN software stack.
+DeepSeek V3.2 launched with day 1 support for Huawei's CANN software stack.

 If DeepSeek and Qwen become the global default and they're optimized to run on Chinese chips, demand flows toward Chinese semiconductors instead of Nvidia.

 There's an irony here.
 US export controls were supposed to slow China's AI development by restricting access to advanced chips.
-Instead, they forced innovation - and created an incentive to build an alternative hardware ecosystem.
+Instead, they forced innovation and created an incentive to build an alternative hardware ecosystem.

 ### *Robots and Devices*